The Great Misunderstanding of Modern Tantric Environments

 Both options can bring something positive to your personal and spiritual growth.
 If you are reflecting on these two choices, here is some food for thought to help you choose in a way aligned with your inner integrity, free from socio-cultural conditioning but without trying to escape from something profound that could make you grow.

 - Monogamy can be a very safe container.
-However, it can often turn into a comfort zone used only for shelter and protection.
+However, it can often become a comfort zone for shelter and protection.
 The positive aspect of this relational model is that it brings a lot of depth, as mentioned above, and often brings to light all our projections.
 A conscious monogamous couple is an excellent opportunity to work together on these patterns and let them go.
-This journey made together, in a couple, can open up to incredible levels of emotional intimacy and union.
+This journey made together as a couple can open up to incredible levels of emotional intimacy and union.

-- Polyamory opens up to an idea of truly expanded and universal love, but often the emotional connection within any particular relationship is less, and having another person can also be an escape.
-Although the ideal is there, the action might only come from greed dictated by the ego.
-Here we also are faced with the case where there is not so much attachment for a partner but there is attachment to the fun of going from bed to bed.
-Or an attachment to feeling “cool” for men, or like a “sex bomb” for women.
+- Polyamory opens up to an idea of genuinely expanded and universal love.
+Though often, the emotional connection within any relationship is less, and having another person can also be an escape.
+Although the idea is there, the action might only come from greed dictated by the ego.
+Here we also face the case where there is not so much attachment for a partner, but there is attachment to the fun of going from bed to bed.
+Or an extension to feel “cool” for men or like a “sex bomb” for women.

 - A polyamorous relationship makes sense if everyone involved is comfortable and happy, and this usually only happens if true and sincere love flows among the participants.
 Love is the essential element for it to flow harmoniously.

-- Monogamy, especially for couples who have been together for a long time, can lead to a somewhat stagnant energy, even on a sexual level.
-It may be difficult to keep the fire of passion alive.
+- Monogamy, especially for couples who have been together for a long time, can lead to somewhat stagnant energy, even on a sexual level.
+It may be challenging to keep the fire of passion alive.
 It is easy to end up taking yourself and your partner for granted.
-When you get too used to your partner’s presence, it might no longer have the same effect on you.
+When you are too used to your partner’s presence, it might no longer have the same effect on you.
 Then boredom sets in.
-The remedy is to always renew yourselves as individuals outside of the couple: grow, learn new things, take on new projects.
+The remedy is to renew yourselves as individuals outside the couple: grow, learn new things, and take on new projects.
 After all, we are different people every day.
 Can you see this constant transformation in the person in front of you?

-- Having several partners keeps sexual energy very vital and renewed, but it is not for everyone and can trigger terrible suffering from jealousy.
-My best advice is to listen to yourself and really understand what your needs are, not just those of your partner.
-Do not accept, for any reason, situations that do not make you feel good just to please your partner or for the fear that he or she will leave you.
+- Having several partners keeps sexual energy vital and renewed, but it is not for everyone and can trigger terrible suffering from jealousy.
+My best advice is to listen to yourself and understand your needs, not just those of your partner.
+Do not accept, for any reason, situations that do not make you feel good to please your partner or for the fear that they will leave you.
 Prolonged suffering makes the body sick and leaves deep wounds in the heart.
 This makes it difficult to open up again and trust.
-If you are proposing this choice to your significant other, make sure you are not hurting them and creating bad karma.
-This too is a great obstacle on a spiritual level.
+If you propose this choice to your significant other, ensure you are not hurting them and creating bad karma.
+This, too, is a substantial obstacle on a spiritual level.

-As we have seen, there are advantages and disadvantages to both choices and millions of facets that can exist between these two different options.
+As we have seen, there are advantages and disadvantages to both choices.
+Millions of facets can exist between these two different options.

-The important thing about monogamy and polyamory is to constantly check to be aligned with your own inner truth and to truly act from the heart, from pure unconditional love.
-Only in this way can the relationship, in whatever form it manifests itself, be a true way for personal growth and spiritual evolution.
+So what’s the vital thing about monogamy and polygamy in Tantra?
+Monogamy and polyamory are to check your inner truth constantly.
+To truly act from the heart, from pure unconditional love.
+Only in this way can the relationship be a proper way with and spiritual evolution in whatever form it manifests itself for personal gr.